 Communicating with your customers to uncover problems.
-This information can be integrated into the What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…. strategies and support programs, as well as used to prevent common problems from becoming bigger problems.
+This information can be integrated into the customer success strategies and support programs, as well as used to prevent common problems from becoming bigger problems.

-What is User Engagement?
-User engagement refers to the interaction of users with a business’ product or service.
-The term is usually used as, however, the users being active.
-Especially… and usage should be monitored and measured.
+User engagement and usage should be monitored and measured.
 Identify the key points in your SaaS where engagement drops or decreases, and work to improve those aspects.

 Identify what makes your SaaS product “sticky.”
 What makes your product a “must-have” in your customers’ businesses’ day-to-day operations.
 How can you integrate the product more deeply into their processes so that it becomes the key component for them?

 When it comes to drop-offs, assign the top reps to “save” struggling accounts.
 Above all, keep testing, monitoring, and improving the systems’ features, pricing, and all other aspects.

 Deep analysis and deep understanding of churn will likely lead to: